Three Hacks To Help Your Studio Studies

 The transition from high school to university can be a challenge, but Belgrave says it’s made easier once you wrap your head around how the Studio works.

-“All the practice problems and worksheets were aimed to allow students to properly understand the concepts,” she says.
+“All the practice problems were aimed to allow students to properly understand the concepts,” she says.
 “If I had some advice, it would be to engage in the hands-on learning sessions as they are immensely helpful when it comes to studying and exams.”

 Don’t be afraid to ask for help